FThompson/FormPersistence.js/README.md

 })
 ```

 See a complete working example [here](https://jsfiddle.net/fthompson/xa62drsh/).
-Change form values, press submit, and then refresh the page to observe persistence.
+Change form values and refresh the page to observe persistence.

 ## Usage ##